jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   .. code-block:: python

-    NameError: name 'src' is not defined
+    NameError: name 'WPass' is not defined

-  because ``src`` is not defined in this file_
+  because ``WPass`` is not defined in this file_.

 * I add :ref:`NameError<test_catching_name_error_in_tests>` to the list of :ref:`Exceptions<errors>` seen

   .. code-block:: python
-    :lineno-start: 12
+    :lineno-start: 5
     :emphasize-lines: 3
     :emphasize-text: NameError